RootSeven/wk06d1_homework_vue_to_do/homework_todos.md

 ## Extensions

-- Update the todos array to take in objects with keys of name and priority.
-- Add radio buttons to track the level of priority
-- Give the user visual feedback on what todos are high priority
+o Update the todos array to take in objects with keys of name and priority. o Add radio buttons to track the level of priority o Give the user visual feedback on what todos are high priority

 ## Setup